f051a0303/My-Profile/README.md

 # Chia's Portfolio Website

 Hello and welcome to my personal portfolio website!
-My name is Chia and I created this website to showcase my skills, projects, and work experience.
+My name is ChiMing and I created this website to showcase my skills, projects, and work experience.
 The website is designed with a clean and modern aesthetic and is easy to navigate.
 Here's an overview of some of the website's features:

 ## Features